mesosphere/dcos-commons/frameworks/template/README.md

 <a name="overview"></a>
 # Overview

-DC/OS _SERVICENAME_ is an automated service that makes it easy to deploy and manage _SERVICENAME_ on [Mesosphere DC/OS](http://dcos.io).
+DC/OS _SERVICENAME_ is an automated service that makes it easy to deploy and manage _SERVICENAME_ on [DC/OS](https://mesosphere.com/product/).
 For more information on _SERVICENAME_, see its _[documentation](http://example.com)_.

 The service comes with a reasonable initial configuration for evaluation use.
-Additional customizations may be made to the service configuration at initial install, and later updated once the service is already running through a configuration rollout process.
+You can customize the service configuration at initial install, and later update once the service is already running through a configuration rollout process.
 If you just want to try out the service, you can use the default configuration and be up and running within moments.

-Interoperating clients and services may take advantage of DC/OS service discovery features to directly access _SERVICENAME_ via advertised endpoints, regardless of where the instance is currently located within a DC/OS Cluster.
+Interoperating clients and services can take advantage of DC/OS service discovery features to directly access _SERVICENAME_ via advertised endpoints, regardless of where the instance is currently located within a DC/OS Cluster.

-Multiple instances can be installed on DC/OS and managed independently.
+You can install multiple service instances on DC/OS and manage them.
 This allows different teams within an organization to have isolated instances of the service.

 ## Features